Gas stoves leak climate-warming methane even when they're off

 "Simply owning a natural gas stove, and having natural gas pipes and fittings in your home, leads to more emissions over 24 hours than the amount emitted while the burners are on," says Stanford Professor of Earth Sciences Rob Jackson, one of the study's authors.

-There are surprisingly very few measurements of this "incomplete combustion from appliances," says Eric Lebel, lead author of the study, who conducted the research as a graduate student at Stanford.
-Lebel is now a senior scientist at PSE Healthy Energy.
+There are surprisingly very few measurements of this "incomplete combustion from appliances," says Eric Lebel, lead author of the study published Thursday in the journal Environmental Science & Technology.
+Lebel conducted the research as a graduate student at Stanford and is now a senior scientist at PSE Healthy Energy.

 Lebel's research shows it didn't matter if the stove was old or new or what brand it was, the presence of leaks was consistent.
 There were 18 brands of stoves and cooktops in the study, and they ranged in age from 3 to 30 years old.
 Stoves using a pilot light instead of an electronic sparker leaked more.